aappleby/matcheroni/README.md

 # Matcheroni
-Matcheroni is a minimal, zero-dependency (not even stdlib), header-only library for building text matchers, [lexers](matcheroni/c_lexer.cpp), and [parsers](matcheroni/c_parser.h) out of trees of C++20 templates.
+Matcheroni is a minimal, zero-dependency (not even stdlib), header-only library for building pattern-matchers, [lexers](matcheroni/c_lexer.cpp), and [parsers](matcheroni/c_parser.h) out of trees of C++20 templates.

 Matcheroni is a generalization of [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) and can be used in place of regular expressions in most cases.

-Matcheroni matchers are tiny - 100s of bytes versus 150k+ for the std::regex library.
+Matcheroni generates tiny code - 100s of bytes for moderately-sized patterns versus 100k+ if you have to include the std::regex library.

-Matcheroni matchers are fast - 10x or more versus std::regex.
+Matcheroni generates fast code - 10x or more versus std::regex.

 Matcheroni matchers are more readable and more modular than regexes - you can build [large matchers](matcheroni/c_lexer.cpp#L180) out of small simple matchers without affecting performance.

 Matcheroni allows you to freely intermingle C++ code with your matcher templates so that you can build parse trees, log stats, or do whatever else you need to do while processing your data.

 # Examples
-Matcheroni matchers are roughly equivalent to regular expressions.
+Matchers are roughly equivalent to regular expressions.
 A regular expression using the std::regex C++ library
 ```
 std::regex my_pattern("[abc]+def");
 ```